GITEX Global 2024 on October 14 — 18 in Dubai

 Verbal vs. Nonverbal Communication

 Verbal communication involves the use of spoken or written words to express thoughts, ideas, or emotions.
-It includes conversations, speeches, emails, and text messages, where language serves as the main tool for communication.
+It includes conversations, speeches, personalized emails, and text messages, where language serves as the main tool for communication.

 In contrast, non-verbal communication involves sending information in a communication context without using words, such as the physical movements of the body, facial expressions, various movements, body positions, gaze, vocal characteristics.
 Studies have shown that only 7% accounts for the spoken word, while 93% relies on the non-verbal aspect of communication, that is, body language makes up 55% and 38% tone interpretation.
 This statistic, which is most often heard in conjunction with those from the studies of psychologist Albert Mehrabian, gives importance to the nonverbal cues on which communication focuses.